orxngc/takina/STANDARDS.md

 ### Formatting
 `black **/*.py` should be run in the takina folder before every commit.
+- Each commit should follow the Conventional Commits standard, for example: `fix(mod): mute command did not check for perms`.
+The scope should be the subfolder affected in the cogs dir, and if there is none, use (core) as a scope.

 ### Categorization
 - the `fun` folder is for fun related commands and cogs